cyberrumor/midilint/README.md

 # Usage

 ```
-usage: midilint.py [-h] [--velocity VELOCITY] [--key KEY] [--strategy STRATEGY] SOURCE DEST
+usage: midilint [-h] [--velocity VELOCITY] [--key KEY] [--strategy STRATEGY] [--align]
+                [--precision PRECISION]
+                SOURCE DEST

 Read SOURCE midi file and save processed version to DEST

 positional arguments:
   SOURCE                the midi file to normalize
   DEST                  the name of the output file

 options:
   -h, --help            show this help message and exit
   --velocity VELOCITY   the velocity to set all notes to
   --key KEY             the key to snap notes to.
 E.g. c_major or e_phrygian.
   --strategy STRATEGY   note snapping algorithm. 'up', 'down', or 'nearest'
+  --align               align the start and end of notes to intervals
+  --precision PRECISION
+                        determines the size of the interval to align to.
+1 is quarter note,
+                        2 is eighth, 4 is sixteenth, etc
 ```